open-telemetry/opentelemetry-rust/opentelemetry-jaeger/README.md

 [![Slack](https://img.shields.io/badge/slack-@cncf/otel/rust-brightgreen.svg?logo=slack)](https://cloud-native.slack.com/archives/C03GDP0H023)

 **WARNING**
 [Jaeger](https://www.jaegertracing.io/) supports the OpenTelemetry Protocol (OTLP) as of [v1.35.0](https://github.com/jaegertracing/jaeger/releases/tag/v1.35.0) and as a result, language specific Jaeger exporters within OpenTelemetry SDKs are [recommended for deprecation by the OpenTelemetry project](https://opentelemetry.io/blog/2022/jaeger-native-otlp/).
-More information and an example of using OTLP with Jaeger can be found in [Introducing native support for OpenTelemetry in Jaeger](https://medium.com/jaegertracing/introducing-native-support-for-opentelemetry-in-jaeger-eb661be8183c).
+More information and examples of using OTLP with Jaeger can be found in [Introducing native support for OpenTelemetry in Jaeger](https://medium.com/jaegertracing/introducing-native-support-for-opentelemetry-in-jaeger-eb661be8183c) and [Exporting OTLP traces to Jaeger](https://github.com/open-telemetry/opentelemetry-rust/tree/main/examples/tracing-jaeger).

 The opentelemetry-jaeger crate previously contained both a Jaeger exporter and a Jaeger propagator.
 To prepare for the deprecation of the Jaeger exporter, the Jaeger propagator implementation has been migrated to [opentelemetry-jaeger-propagator](../opentelemetry-jaeger-propagator/).